jcjessiebug/Nashville_Housing_Analysis/README.md

 ## Dataset

-The dataset includes property records from the Nashville housing market, with the following key variables:
+The dataset includes over 22,000 property records from Nashville, encompassing 27 variables.
+Key variables include:

 - **Sale Price**: The final price for property transactions.
-- **Building Value**: The appraised value of structures on the property.
+- **Building Value**: The assessed value of the building.
-- **Land Value**: The appraised value of the land.
+- **Land Value**: The assessed value of the land
 - **Finished Area**: The total finished living area in square feet.
-- **Neighborhood**: The location details of properties.

-## Methodology

-1. **Data Cleaning**:
-   - Handled missing and inconsistent values.
-   - Created calculated fields such as "Price-to-Value Ratio" to analyze discrepancies between sale price and appraised value.

-2. **Visualization and Analysis**:
-   - **Distribution Analysis**: Created a histogram of sale prices to understand the price range and density.
+The dataset also categorized properties into two classes based on their valuation:

-   - **Comparative Metrics**: Used scatter plots to compare sale prices with building and land values.
+- **Undervalued**: Sale price is significantly lower than the combined building and land values.
-   - **Neighborhood Insights**: Visualized property distribution and pricing trends by neighborhoods.

-3. **Key Metrics**:
-   - Identified undervalued and overvalued properties based on "Price-to-Value Ratio."
-   - Highlighted price trends and their correlation with property size and neighborhood location.

-## Key Findings

-- Approximately **75%** of properties are overvalued compared to their appraised values.
-- Higher sale prices are positively correlated with larger finished areas and higher building values.
-- Certain neighborhoods showed a concentration of undervalued properties, presenting investment opportunities.
+-**Overvalued**: Sale price is significantly higher than the assessed value.